This post contains affiliate links, which help support running this site. Please read my disclosure for details.

 - An interesting call to action

 Studies show that people who don’t post that often tend to post more during the holidays, with 30% saying they would post gifts they receive on social media.
 So, it stands to reason that if you give them engaging holidays outside the norm, they might be inclined to share those as well.
 Not buying that?
 What about this one?

 Unless someone’s a Star Trek fan, they might be tempted to share this post.
 Holidays that bring people together provide you with an opportunity to create simple, visually appealing posts that are shareable.

 As Star Wars Day indicates, you don’t have to wait for big holidays – events and reasons to post are everywhere!
 There is no real “perfect time”.
 You can use celebrity birthdays, trends, sports events, historical days and trendy holidays like the example above to get likes, shares, and sales.

 And don’t forget that you can create Facebook Ads with holiday content, as well.
 An ad that gets shares is an ad that reaches even more people.
-Use a tool like AdEspresso to create a custom audience and see how your reach grows.
+Create a custom audience and see how your reach grows.
 Facebook Ads are only one of many Facebook holiday marketing ideas.